World Malaria Threat

 - Low blood glucose

-- Metabolic acidosis - excessive acidiity in the blood
+- Metabolic acidosis - excessive acidity in the blood

-- Hyperparasitemia - occurs when great than ive percent of RBCs are infected.
+- Hyperparasitemia - occurs when great than five percent of RBCs are infected

 Even after a patient recovers from an episode of malaria, it is possible that they may have addition attacks.